SayfSahaf/rememberCLI/README.md

 At the present, the `add` command has three additional options available to it.

 **It is important that you use quotes, double or single, to pass in arguments (inputs).
-Without quotes, rememberCLI, and other CLI tools in general, will think that you have passed in a command and will start looking for it in its source files.**
+Without quotes, rememberCLI, and other CLI tools in general, will think of your inputs as commands it has to look for and execute.**

 #### Adding a task for a given day